How Do Multilingual Language Models Remember Facts?: Introduction

+Mechanistic interpretability research has begun uncovering how models store and retrieve knowledge internally, with recent studies identifying specific components for knowledge storage \citep{meng2022locating, sharma2024locating} and retrieval mechanisms \citep{geva-etal-2023-dissecting, chughtai2024summing}.
+However, they have focused exclusively on English LLMs, mainly autoregressive ones.\footnote{Except \citet{sharma2024locating}, who extend these analyses to Mamba \citep{gu2023mamba}, a state-space language model.} Encoder-decoder architectures, which could enable better cross-lingual representations \citep{li-etal-2024-comparison}, remain underexplored.
+Additionally, recent studies have shown that LLMs share circuits across languages for specific tasks \citep{ferrando-costa-jussa-2024-similarity,zhang2025the}, but these are limited to syntactic tasks and do not address how concepts are represented or recalled cross-lingually.
+While \citet{dumas2024how} examined how disentangled language is from concepts using a translation task, here we analyze fact recall, which allows us to offer broader insights into how language is encoded.

+In this paper, we study the mechanisms of factual recall in multilingual LLMs, focusing on two architectures: decoder-only (\xglm{} and \eurollm{}) and encoder-decoder (\mtfive{}).
+We analyze a simple form of information extraction, where the input contains a subject and a relation, and the model predicts the corresponding object (e.g. ``Paris'' in the earlier example).
+Our analysis centers on three key questions: (1) Does the localization of factual knowledge in English LLMs extend to multilingual LLMs?
+(2) Are the factual recall mechanisms found for English LLMs also present in multilingual LLMs?
+(3) When does language play a role in the recall mechanism?

+To address the first question, we use causal tracing analysis to assess if early MLP modules processing the final subject token are as decisive in multilingual models as in English-centric ones \citep{meng2022locating}.
+Our results (\S\ref{sec:causal_tracing}) show that \eurollm{} and \mtfive{} exhibit strong causal effects for the last subject token—\eurollm{} in earlier layers, and \mtfive{} across all encoder layers.
+Additionally, in all models, both MLPs and MHSAs in later layers play a decisive role in recovering factual information---unlike in \citet{meng2022locating}, where only MHSAs were active at the late site.

-Second, we analyze the mechanisms described in \citet{geva-etal-2023-dissecting}, with a focus on when information from the subject and relation flows to the last token, and when the object is extracted from the subject representation (\S\ref{sec:geva_analyses}).
-We find that information flows similarly in monolingual and multilingual decoder-only models, while for \mtfive{}, there are discrepancies.
-In terms of the extraction event, in \xglm{}, both feed-forward and attention sublayers contribute to it, in contrast to English autoregressive models, where attention modules do most work.
-In \mtfive{}, this mechanism is primarily performed by the cross-attention, occurring later in the process and in a more localized manner compared to decoder-only models.
+Next, we investigate the second question by analyzing the three-step process described by \citet{geva-etal-2023-dissecting}: the relation information flows to the final token, followed by subject information, and finally, the attention layers extract the object (\S\ref{sec:geva_analyses}).
+We find that in multilingual LLMs, subject information flows similarly to monolingual ones, but non-subject token flow differs, and this analysis alone cannot determine the path of relation information.
+Regarding the final extraction, both feed-forward and attention sublayers contribute in decoder-only LLMs---unlike in English autoregressive LLMs, where attention modules dominate.
+In \mtfive{}, this mechanism is primarily handled by cross-attention.
+Overall, our findings indicate that some of the localization (\S\ref{sec:causal_tracing}) and mechanisms (\S\ref{sec:geva_analyses}) of fact retrieval in English LLMs generalize to multilingual LLMs, but with key variations.